Regions of Chad

 territory (see table above for key).

 1. 2002-10-17: Chad reorganized into eighteen régions (regions).
 The Constitution of Chad (1996-03-31) calls for the creation of decentralized "territorial collectivities", forming a hierarchical subdivision of the country.
 The primary subdivisions are régions (regions), which are to be divided into départements (departments), communes, and communautés rurales (rural communities).
 It took several steps to carry out this provision.
 Statutes for the regions, departments, and communes were embodied in organic law no. 002/PR/2000 (2000-02-16); for rural communities, in organic law no. 007/PR/2002 (2002-06-05).
 Decree no. 419/PR/MAT/02 of 2002-10-17 divided Chad into eighteen regions, of which one (N'Djamena) is governed by a special statute.
 Ordinance no. 01/PR/2003, creating decentralized territorial collectivities, gave the list of regions, departments, and communes formed.
 A future measure will create the rural communities.
 The new divisions include 17 regions, 47 departments, and 199 communes, plus the City of N'Djamena, a commune governed by a special statute.
-These laws will take effect gradually.
+The following table shows the result when these laws took effect.

 Other names of subdivisions: